 As we all know, it takes a LOT of people to handle all of the responsibilities necessary to serve each other on Sunday morning and we are SO THANKFUL for everyone's willingness to jump in to help.
 Redeemer is blessed with worship leaders and a team of musicians that lead us in vibrant Christ-centered worship every Sunday.
 Redeemer Kids has a plethora of volunteers, as well as an incredible volunteer coordinator that keeps things running smoothly.
 Youth ministry consists of men and women who are so giving of their time and energy to serve and share life with the teenagers in our community.
 From the cafe, to building maintenance, to decorating, to the myriad of youth ministry activities, the list goes on and on.
 If you're new to Redeemer, know that you are invited to find out where your gifts can be used in seeing the Kingdom come!

 Drew Henley is our Pastor at Redeemer Community Church and has been a resident in the neighborhood since February of 2008.
 Born in Atlanta and raised just north of the city, Drew is a passionate Braves/Falcons/Hawks fan (i.e. he’s used to heartbreak) and loves calling Atlanta home.
-After living in Vine City for a year, our parent church, Trinity Anglican Mission, invited him to be a part of their church staff (2009) and provide oversight and pastoral care to the growing ministry/partnership that Trinity had in the community.
-Drew’s role has evolved over time, and when the Lord moved us forward with the church plant (2012), it became clear that Drew was called to be our Pastor.
+After living in Vine City for a year, our parent church, Trinity Anglican Mission, invited him to be a part of their church staff (2009) to provide oversight and pastoral care to the growing ministry/partnership that Trinity had in the community.
+Drew’s role evolved over time, and when the Lord moved us forward with the church plant (2012), it became clear that Drew was called to be our Pastor.

 Leon McKenzie comes to Redeemer from Riverdale, GA.
-He and his mother moved to the South Atlanta area from Brooklyn, NY one year after his father died.
+He and his mother moved to the South Atlanta area from Brooklyn, NY one year after his father's death.
 As a young man growing up in Brooklyn, Leon was blessed to have a solid family and home life.
 However, they were not the church going type.
 The morning of his father’s death, some friends offered to take him to church and his experience that Sunday morning would begin to change his life forever.
 There he met a community of people who loved and comforted him during the most difficult time of his life.
-Struggling with deep depression, he and his mom began attending church regularly and noticed that they both found a sense of peace there.
+Struggling with deep depression, he and his mother began attending church regularly and noticed that they both found a sense of peace there.

 After moving to Georgia, they found a church home in Forest Park, GA.
 It was there that Leon finally understood the Gospel and the Lord radically saved him.
 Soon, he began to sense a call to preaching ministry.
 Believing that this call was from the Lord, Leon preached his first sermon on February 17th, 2006, one day before his 18th birthday.
 That summer he would intern at his home church and receive several more opportunities to preach and teach God’s Word.